herrera-ignacio/javascript-course/nodejs/event-emitters.md

 emitter.emit('event', 'a', 'b');
 ```

-It is possible to use ES6 Arrow functions, however, when doing so, the `this` keyword will no longer refernce the `EventEmitter` instance.
+It is possible to use ES6 Arrow functions, however, when doing so, the `this` keyword will no longer reference the `EventEmitter` instance.

 ```javascript
 const EventEmitter = require('events')